• Home

 - 7. Submit it through the Post Office.

 - b.
-Come and see me. bring your money order or cashiers' check, your completed N-400 and your green card.
+Come and see me. bring either your USCIS Form G-1450 (Payment with a major credit card) or your USCIS G-1650 (Payment via ACH). your completed N-400 and your green card.

 - I will check your application.